daviddeutsch/aec.valanx.org/docs/pages/start/10-access-control.md

 ## AEC does not control access

 This may be counter-intuitive, but AEC itself does not carry out access restrictions.
-This has two reasons - first, Joomla already has a very capable access control system and it is an accepted convention for any extension to make the most use of it.
-Second, we do not want to lock you into AEC by adding our own access control - even if you remove AEC from your CMS, the access restrictions that have been put in place through AEC will remain.
+This has two reasons:

+**First**, Joomla already has a very capable access control system and it is an accepted convention for any extension to make the most use of it.

+**Second**, we do not want to lock you into AEC by adding our own access control - even if you remove AEC from your system, the access restrictions that have been put in place through AEC will remain.

 ## Access Control in Joomla